Self-proclaimed Mr. Normal to run crisis-hit Spain

 "The hard-line right is done with.
 Franco doesn't exist.
 We are not cavemen," he said heatedly in a conversation with foreign journalists earlier this year.

-Rajoy dons jeans and a polo shirt to go for a daily walk in a park near his home in Aravaca, a wealthy neighbourhood of Madrid.
+Rajoy dons jeans and a polo shirt to go for a daily walk in a park near his home in Aravaca, a wealthy neighborhood of Madrid.
 Sometimes security guards are trailing him at a distance, but sometimes not.
-He stops and chats with neighbours.
+He stops and chats with neighbors.

 Staying within his provincial comfort-zone, Rajoy married a hometown girl.
 His brother introduced him in 1992 to Elvira Fernandez, 10 years his junior, who studied business administration and was also from Pontevedra, the town Rajoy calls home though he was born in Santiago de Compostela.